Irere (collection): Background

 British designer Alexander McQueen was known in the fashion industry for his imaginative, sometimes controversial designs, and fashion shows which were theatrical to the point of verging on performance art.
-During his nearly twenty-year career, he explored a broad range of ideas and themes, including historicism, romanticism, femininity, sexuality, and death.
+Over the course of his career, which lasted from 1992 until his death in 2010, he explored a broad range of ideas and themes, particularly sexuality, death, violence, romanticism, and historicism.
 In 2000, McQueen sold 51 per cent of his company to Italian fashion house Gucci but retained creative control.
 Although he worked in ready-to-wear – clothing produced for retail sale – his showpiece designs featured a degree of craftsmanship that verged on haute couture.

 McQueen's personal fixations had a strong influence on his designs, especially his love of the natural world, which he referenced visually and by incorporating natural materials.
 McQueen felt an affinity for water and the ocean: he enjoyed swimming and diving and, later in life, owned a house by the sea.
 This love was reflected in his career from its earliest stages.
 The runway shows for early collections such as Bellmer La Poupée (Spring/Summer 1997) and Untitled (Spring/Summer 1998) included water features, and the advertising campaign for Supercalifragilisticexpialidocious (Autumn/Winter 2002) depicted a model suspended in a water-filled vessel.
 A love of film influenced many of his collections.

 McQueen's career roughly paralleled that of fellow British designer John Galliano, who preceded him in the industry by about a decade.
 The men had each graduated from Central Saint Martins art school in London: Galliano in 1984 and McQueen in 1992.
 Both had started their careers as independent designers before being hired by famous French fashion houses in the mid-1990s; McQueen had replaced Galliano at Givenchy when Galliano went to Dior.
+(Note: From October 1996 to October 2001, McQueen was simultaneously head designer at Givenchy and at his own label.)
 Their designs and shows were similarly creative and theatrical.
 During the period in which their careers overlapped, fashion journalists compared and contrasted their work and career choices, and they have sometimes been referred to as rivals.
 McQueen, who had a competitive streak, resented being compared to Galliano and often sought to emulate or outdo Galliano's ideas in his own work.